Lynnie Marie Displays Pushed Up Cleavage In Semi-Sheer Black Bra

 She added a black winter coat with tan fur trim.
 She wore the hood of the coat up, but left it unzipped in the front to expose her bronzed skin.

 Lynnie posed outdoors for the pic.
 She held her arms in close to her body and grabbed at her coat.
-Some of the tattoos on her hands were visible in the shot.
-Her head was tilted slightly as she gave a smoldering stare into the camera with her lips parted.
+Some of the tattoos on her hands were visible.
+Her head was tilted slightly as she gave the camera a smoldering stare and parted her lips.

 In the background, snow seemed to be flying behind her.
-In the caption, Lynnie told her followers that she froze in the cold weather all week long, but that it ended up being worth it in the end.
+Lynnie told her followers in the caption that she froze in the cold weather all week long, but that it ended up being worth it in the end.
 She also asked her fans if it snows where they live.

-Her long, blond hair appeared to be parted to the side.
-The locks were styled in voluminous curls that tumbled over both of her shoulders.

 "Absolutely stunning baby," one follower wrote.

-“Its cold but I’m warming up already keep it coming,” another replied.
+"Its cold but I'm warming up already keep it coming," replied another.

 "Please come visit me in Austin where there isn't any snow yeeaahh yeeeaah!!" a third user gushed.

-“Your Snow Goddess sojourn continues Lynn!!
-Gosh…you really give your all in every one of your shoots, & the results are always so obviously amazing.
-Thoroughly professional… True Goddess,” a fourth person commented.
+"Your Snow Goddess sojourn continues Lynn!!
+Gosh...you really give your all in every one of your shoots, & the results are always so obviously amazing.
+Thoroughly professional...
+True Goddess," praised a fourth person.

-The model is no stranger to flaunting her fit figure in her online snaps.
-She’s often seen rocking sexy lingerie, racy bathing suits, teeny tops, and more.
+Lynnie is no stranger to flaunting her fit figure in her online snaps.
+She's often seen rocking sexy lingerie, racy bathing suits, tiny tops, and more.

-As previously reported by The Inquisitr, Lynnie recently set the pulses of her supporters racing when she sported a nude lingerie set with black lace detailing while getting steamy for the lens.
+As previously reported by The Inquisitr, she recently brought some heat to her grid when she sported a nude lingerie set with black lace detailing while getting steamy for the lens.
 To date, that post has raked in more than 12,000 likes and over 400 comments.